turingschool/lesson_plans/ruby_03-professional_rails_applications/mystery_project.md

 You'll build a new project assigned by the instructors.
 This is sometimes called "greenfield" development, because you are starting from scratch.

-### Exploring the Little Shop App

-As a group, dig into the code base and pay particular attention to:

-* Test coverage and quality
-* Architectural concerns
-* Components that are particularly strong or weak
-* General strengths and weaknesses

-### Beginning The Pivot
+### Beginning The Mystery project

-Once you've explored the base project, the team leader will:
+Once you've explored the project requirements, the team leader will:

-* Create a new, blank repository on GitHub named `the_pivot`
+* Create a new, blank repository on GitHub named with a suitable name.
-* Clone the Little Shop project that you'll be working with to your local machine
-* Go into that project directory and `git remote rm origin`
-* Add the new repository as a remote `git remote add origin git://new_repo_url`
+* Create a fresh Rails app and addd the new repository as a remote with `git remote add origin git://new_repo_url`
-* Push the code `git push origin master`
+* Push the code with `git push origin master`
 * Add the other team members as collaborators in Github

 Once the team leader has done this, the other team members can fork the new repo.